 The International Conference on the Art, Science, and Engineering of Programming is a new conference focused on programming topics including the experience of programming.
 We’ve named it ‹Programming› for short. ‹Programming› 2018 is the second edition of the conference.
-Papers are welcome from any part of the programming research lifecycle, as are papers on programming practice and experience.
+The first edition took place in Brussels in April 2017 Papers are welcome from any part of the programming research lifecycle, as are papers on programming practice and experience.

 ‹Programming› accepts scholarly papers including essays that advance knowledge of programming.
 Evaluation criteria therefore vary according to the type of paper and the stage of work being presented.
 Papers about early stage research should be supported by compelling arguments, worked examples, or early engineering or scientific evidence.
 Papers about late stage research should be supported by strong scientific or mathematical evidence.
 Essays are explorations of ideas, not necessarily structured as arguments directed toward conclusions; they are judged by quality of insight and robustness of thought process.